 Norwich Zen Buddhist Priory follows the Serene Reflection Meditation (Soto Zen) tradition of Buddhism and is part of the Order of Buddhist Contemplatives, which has temples around the UK and Europe, as well as in North America.

-Before visiting for the first time, please contact the Prior for the address of the Priory and details of how to find it.
+Please contact the Prior for the address of the Priory and details of how to find it.